MicrosoftDocs/Viva/Viva/goals/understand-orgs-and-teams.md

 Under each organization, multiple teams and subteams can be created to match the structure of the enterprise and its divisions.
 These organizations can then have their own org-level, team-level, and individual OKRs.

-The drawback of pivoting an org at the division level is that you are contained within a small space where other orgs can't view/contribute to your progress (and vice versa).
+The drawback of pivoting an org at the division level is that you're contained within a small space where other orgs can't view/contribute to your progress (and vice versa).
 This may result in a lack of alignment and transparency, which are key to the success of an OKR program.

 ## Teams in Viva Goals